or3330/realestate-agent/README.md

 1. Install flutter on your pc using the following instructions: https://docs.flutter.dev/get-started/install
 2. Setup VSCode for flutter: https://docs.flutter.dev/get-started/editor?tab=vscode
-3.

 ## Start

-1. follow this instructions under frontend folder: https://reactnative.dev/docs/environment-setup
+1. use the following instructions to start the application in debug mode: https://docs.flutter.dev/get-started/test-drive?tab=vscode